Testes (testicles) - babies and children

 - If the testis is in the abdomen, it may be too warm for normal development of sperm.
 If only one testis is undescended, the other testis will usually be able to make enough sperm so that it is unlikely that there will be a problem with fertility.
 If both testes are undescended, this may cause problems.

-- If the undescended testis is not brought down in the first year or two of life, it may affect the boy's fertility (ability to make sperm and father babies later on).
+- If the undescended testis is not brought down in the first year or two of life, it may produce less sperm.

 - An undescended testis also has a greater chance of getting cancer in adult life, but this is still rare.

 Some babies have a pad of fat around the groin that tends to hide both the penis and testes.
 This is normal and it goes away as the baby grows into a child.
 Both the testes and the penis can be felt inside this pad of fat.

-- In some boys a testis gradually moves up out of the scrotum between 5 and 10 years of age, as the child grows taller.
-This is called an ascending testis and should be checked by a doctor as it may need treatment.
+Acquired - in some boys a testis gradually moves up out of the scrotum between one and ten years of age.
+This is called an acquired or ascending testis and should be checked as it may need treatment.